Sarvesh-CSE/ComputerScience/data_structures_and_algorithms/DSA_to_do.md

 ## Ques 1.
 WAP to sort elements of a binary search tree (BST).
 You need to first create a BST with at least 5 user input, and then sort.

+## Problems on Algorithm

+* Briefly discuss Time Complexty Computation of Algorithm and what is the role of Asymptotic Notations in all that?